HelenHarman/WekaUsingScavenger/README.md

-Weka and Scavenger
+#Weka and Scavenger
-====

-A verison of Weka's wekaexamples.experiment.CrossValidationResultProducer which makes use of scavenger.
+A verison of Weka's weka.experiment.CrossValidationResultProducer which makes use of scavenger.

 Scavenger : https://github.com/joergwicker/scavenger/tree/javaDevUnstable